addiscent/zhub-info-business-card/README.md

 how to contact you, and an optional menu item for click-through to another web site.

-You may use this web site as a template, and modify it for your own use.
-To use
-it: download it, install it onto your web server, modify its content to customize as desired, enjoy.
+You may use this web site project as a template, and modify it for your own use.
+To use it: download it, install it onto your web server, modify its content to customize as desired, enjoy.
 As an example, doing straightforward text content changes and a background image change is all that is necessary to convert the zhub.info site for personalized use by Ian Hofmann-Hicks, http://ian-hofmann-hicks.zhub.info.

 There are no elaborate services required of your web server, only the ability